Visiting both Grasmere & Ambleside.

 We first travel to Buxton for some free time.
 Later we go to Whaley Bridge and join the ‘Judith Mary II’ canal boat for a two and a half hour cruise along the beautiful Upper Peak Forest Canal.
 The boat is fully central heated, with a well stocked licensed bar, and toilets on board.
 During the cruise you will be served Cream Tea (includes: Assorted Sandwiches, Hot Scones with Jam & Fresh Cream, Tea/Coffee)

-Travel to Whaley Bridge and join the ‘Judith Mary II’ canal boat for a two and a half hour cruise along the beautiful Upper Peak Forest Canal.
+Travel to Whaley Bridge and join the ‘Judith Mary II’ canal boat for a two hour cruise along the beautiful Upper Peak Forest Canal.
 The boat is fully central heated, with a licensed bar, and toilets on board.
 During the cruise you will be served Hot Turkey Sandwiches with stuffing, cranberry sauce, roast potatoes pigs in blankets followed by Mince Pies with fresh cream, tea & coffee.
 On the return journey we will call at Salford Quays/Lowry Outlet.